25 Styles Covered

 • Narrow shoulders - creates width

-• Medium to large busts - provides support and flattery
+• Medium to large busts - provides support and structure

 • Creating a vintage-inspired look